benniehealth/okta-signin-widget/README.md

     // The user has successfully completed the authentication flow if (res.status === 'SUCCESS') {

-      // Handle success when the widget is not configured for OIDC

       if (res.type === 'SESSION_STEP_UP') {
         // Session step up response
         // If the widget is not configured for OIDC and the authentication type is SESSION_STEP_UP,